MIT-Emerging-Talent/ET6-practice-code-review/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The function's name describes it's behavior
 - [ ] The function's name matches the file name
-  - _It's ok to have extra helper functions if necessary, like with mergesort_
+  - _It's ok to have extra helper functions, like with mergesort_
 - [ ] The function has correct type annotations
 - [ ] The function is not called at the top level of the function file
   - _Recursive solutions **can** call the function from **inside** the function body_